Double knitting is a wonderful technique for double fabric.

 How Do You Double Knit One Color?

-This pattern creates a double-sided stockinette fabric with one color.
-You only use one strand of yarn.
-It looks like a regular double knitted stockinette, just the same color on both sides.
+This pattern creates a double-sided stockinette fabric with one color and one strand of yarn.

 - Cast on an even number of stitches